What Is Domain Reputation and How Can You Improve It?

 Employ Good List Hygiene

-Clean your email lists regularly, removing addresses that hard bounce and users with low engagement.
+Clean your email lists regularly.
+Remove addresses that hard bounce and suppress subscribers with low engagement.

-SendLayer automatically adds email addresses to a suppression list if they hard bounce or the recipient unsubscribes or submits a spam complaint.
-This helps to protect the reputation of your domain.
+SendLayer automatically adds addresses to a suppression list when they hard bounce, unsubscribe, or file a spam complaint.
+That automatic protection keeps your list clean without manual effort.

 Work on Improving Your Email Engagement